• Skip to primary navigation

 Ok, you won’t know if from all the greenery in Mount Tabor Park, but this was actually a volcano.
 Now, Mt.
 Tabor is THE place to see cherry blossoms in Portland.
 There is also a large accessible playground.

-SheBuysTravel Tip: The Mt.
-Tabor Visitor Center is currently closed.
+SheBuysTravel Tip: Due to storm damage, the Mount Tabor Visitor Center and restrooms are currently closed.

 14. Street Art